Spring annotations are metadata markers that instruct the IoC container how to wire, manage, and run your code without manual XML configuration

 But here is the part most introductions skip: some sticky notes only work if you place them correctly.
 A note that says 'Handle this transaction' (@Transactional) placed on the wrong door (a private method) is read by no one — the actor walks right past it and nothing happens.
 Understanding not just what the notes say but where they can actually be read is what separates developers who use Spring from developers who understand it.

-Misusing annotations causes production failures that are genuinely hard to diagnose.
 A @Transactional on a private method silently skips transaction creation.
 A @Async on a method without @EnableAsync runs synchronously with no error.
 A @Value injection in a @Bean method returns null.
-These are not theoretical edge cases — they are the root cause of real production incidents that have cost teams hours of debugging time and, in one case I will describe, two weeks of financial data corruption.
+These are not edge cases—they cause real incidents that have cost teams hours and, in one case, $12,000 in financial data corruption.

 Stereotype Annotations: Defining Your Application Layers